 Dietmar Geiser is speaker of the following sessions:

-René Gurka is speaker of the following session:
+Dietmar Geiser is moderator of the following sessions:

 Dr. Martin Holland

 Dr. Martin Holland is speaker of the following session:

 Mrs. Huxol graduated as a Master of Engineering at the Ostwestfalen-Lippe University oAS.
 Before that, she worked for several years as Quality Manager at a polymer processing company.
 Since 2009 she is working as a scientific and teaching assistant at the Ostwestfalen-Lippe University oAS.

 Andrea Huxol is speaker of the following session: